 Archive for August, 2008

-Great moments in painting - the addictive kind – are when you completely lose yourself in the work and time is non-existent.
-I’ve had a good week with this one, partly because of struggles overcoming the habit of trying to control the outcome.
+Great moments in painting are addictive, when so completely immersed in the work that time becomes non-existent…the Zone!
+I’ve had a good week with this one, partly because of getting past the habit of trying to control the outcome.
 Things happen in every painting that are not planned, and the endless choices are part of the fun.

 Painting is considered to be a two dimensional undertaking, but it’s so much more.
-While lost in the work process we explore all the dimensions of the subject plus the deeper dimensions of ourselves.
+While lost in the work process, all the dimensions of the subject are explored, including the deeper dimensions of ourselves.
 While painting we discover our convictions and the means to ask how far are we willing to go to stand up for them.
-Work every day is about continually reevaluating decisions, taking responsibility for choices made, being honest about mistakes, shortcomings and limitations of media and self, and digging deep to find technical and intuitive solutions.
-It’s about control of all those elements combined with easing up on trying to control too much.
+Work every day is about continually reevaluating decisions, taking responsibility for choices made, being honest about mistakes, shortcomings and limitations of media and self, and digging deep to find compromise between technical and intuitive solutions.
+It’s about control of all those elements, combined with easing up on trying to control too much.
 All this and more translates onto a flat surface as we hope to give the illusion of depth…if that isn’t magic I don’t know what is!

-Started July 17th, I’ve tried various ways to have our eyes sweep up to the top half, like creating an abstract of wide brushstrokes of dark and light, plus scrubbing areas away that almost hide the bottom characters.
-It’s covered up since with more paint, but I may return to that idea when the proportions are corrected.
+Started July 17th, I’ve tried various ways to have our eyes sweep up to the top half of ‘Magic Hour’, like creating an abstract of wide brushstrokes of dark and light,representing background trees, plus scrubbing areas away that almost hide the bottom characters.
+It’s covered up now with more paint, but I may return to that idea when proportions are corrected.

 A camera captures all the details, but when we look at something our eyes focus only on one area at a time.
 In a photo, with the bottom portion of the totem clear it makes sense, but not in the painting.
-Most of the detail will be toward the top of the statue, but the bottom deserves as much attention, just of a different kind.
+Most of the detail here will be toward the top of the statue, but the bottom deserves as much attention, just have to resolve the illusion of detail without too much attention there.
 The colors are starting to come together in a way that will imply light from the sunset and moon glow coming from opposite directions.

 Robert Genn and readers of The Painters’ Keys have some very interesting comments all around the board about this topic.

 Alain built a birdhouse during Spring hoping to start a bird-cam, but no luck until today when these little wrens moved in.
 We’re really excited to get the bird-cam working and hopefully watch them raise their family.
-According to the Peterson Field Guide they look like Carolina Wrens..or they could be Rock Wrens…does anyone know for sure?
+According to the Peterson Field Guide they look like Carolina Wrens.